michaelmarzec/michaelmarzec.github.io/_posts/2025-10-15-sloan_sports_25.md

 The paper also walks through a series of thorough validation tests: covariate balancing (via standardized mean difference), placebo and subsampling checks, goodness-of-fit assessments, and sensitivity analyses (testing robustness to omitted confounders).

 I am genuinely impressed by its focus on causality.
-A lot of research -— academic and corporate alike —- chase novelt concepts but lose sight of the underlying objective: identifying causal drivers of performance, not just correlations.
+A lot of research -— academic and corporate alike —- chase novel concepts but lose sight of the underlying objective: identifying causal drivers of performance, not just correlations.
 This paper does not.
 It demonstrates causality convincingly, validates its findings against real-world benchmarks like PFF rankings and All-Pro selections, and even outlines natural extensions such as incorporating weather and crowd effects.

 I found this research genuinely exciting.
 It is production-grade and practical.
 The framework could easily be adapted to other sports, like using tracking data to measure the causal impact of defenders in the NBA.
 I recommend giving it a read!